 - The second common misconception is that if a package says "recyclable" or if it has the "chasing arrows" that it is recyclable in your community.

 Not all materials that are "recyclable" are able to be recycled within Hamilton County.
 For example, there are several variations of PETE (No. 1) plastic, such as small mouth bottles and food trays, yet only small mouth bottles and jugs can be recycled in Hamilton County.
 This is due to the lack of accessible markets available for PETE food trays.
 Thus, it is extremely important to find out what materials can be recycled in Hamilton County and purchase products that can be recycled.

 - A third misconception is that "recyclable" and "recycled-content" mean the same thing.

 "Recyclable" means that the material has the potential to be recycled, but is only recycled after it is collected, processed, marketed and remanufactured into a new product.

 "Recycled-content" means the product is made out of recyclables that were remanufactured into new products.
 Thus, unless we are buying recycled-content materials, we are not truly recycling.

 Which Hamilton County communities are most successful in their recycling efforts?

 Residents in every Hamilton County community have access to some type of recycling program.
 This is a great success due to the fact that in 1990, only 50 percent of Hamilton County communities offered recycling programs.
-With respect to recycling rates, the five Hamilton County communities with the highest recycling rates in 2012 are:
+With respect to recycling rates, the ten Hamilton County communities with the highest recycling rates in 2014 are: